Modelc/HookFlow/README.md

 Webhook Router API
 This project is a simple Node.js server that acts as a middleware to route incoming webhooks to multiple destinations.
-It's designed to receive data from a blockchain provider and forward it to multiple Firebase projects or any other endpoints.
+It's designed to receive data from a  provider and forward it to multiple Firebase projects or any other endpoints.

 Features
 Environment variable support for secure data storage.